-The Luminaire Project, our first full length project at University lasting almost 3 months long.
-PYRA is being exhibited at the Light and Build fair this year in Frankfurt.
+The Luminaire Project, our first full length project at University lasting 3 months long.
+My project “PYRA” is being exhibited at the Light and Build fair this year in Frankfurt.

 Sponsored by Xicato, Mike Stoane Lighting and the LET (Lighting Education Trust), we were given the task of designing a luminaire for either a domestic or commercial environment whilst sticking to the style and product themes of the mentioned companies.